vkhansen/Rocket_Propulsion/Stage_Opt/README.md

 where \( \epsilon \) represents the fraction of the initial mass that is structural rather than propellant.
 The optimization seeks to minimize \( \epsilon \) while ensuring sufficient Delta-V for the mission.

-The goal of the optimization is to determine the optimal **mass distribution per stage** to minimize structural mass while maximizing the payload fraction.

 ## Implementation Details